tianzhiya/ADFFusion/README.md

 # ADFFusion
-Code of ADFFusion:A Method for Fusing Infrared and Visible Images Based on Attention-Guided and Dense Feature Interaction
+Code of ADFFusion: A Method for Fusing Infrared and Visible Images Focused on Object Saliency and Detail Preservation

 ## Tips:<br>
 The code will be published once the article has been accepted.